 Then you compare this with Horror of Dracula, where Lee’s Count has blazing red eyes and not only has fangs, but fangs that seem to be perpetually dripping blood.
 While it’s still certainly tame by today’s standards, so much more is shown in this version.

 One could certainly argue that one approach is simply more subtle than the other, and that’s true.
-But for the 1960’s that lack of subtlety was exactly the shot in the arm that horror needed.
+But for the 1960s that lack of subtlety was exactly the shot in the arm that horror needed.
 Everything was heightened, everything was stylized and atmospheric.
 That didn’t mean that there wasn’t any substance, but the specific tone of the films were always taken into account.
 And it made a difference.
 Horror of Dracula and The Curse of Frankenstein created a new legion of monsters.
 The changes were necessary, even though some were forced.
-Because the characters were public domain, Universal at least realized they could copyright the specific looks of their characters, so the Hammer monsters had to be very different in appearance.
-These movies led to Curse of the Werewolf, The Mummy, The Phantom of the Opera and a whole new legion of Hammer re-interpretations.
+Because the characters were public domain, Universal realized they could copyright the specific looks of their characters, so the Hammer monsters had to be very different in appearance.
+That movies led to Curse of the Werewolf, The Mummy, The Phantom of the Opera and a whole new legion of Hammer re-interpretations.

 They were the monsters fans remembered, but these versions were different enough to stand on their own.
 Hammer created a new legion of monsters that brought horror back to its roots and, at the same time, allowed for new styles and approaches to these creatures that were ultimately embraced.